thelastbrittain/startup/README.md

 - **DB/Login** - Store account credentials and personal pyramids.
 Authentication required to create personal pyramid
 - **WebSocket** - When a user submits a climb, their pyramid is updated for everyone

+## HTML deliverable
+ - [x] HTML pages - Five HTML pages that represent the ability to login, view logs, see friends, add to your log, and congratulate for adding to a log.
+ - [x] Links - Links to each page except the congrats page, is displayed on a header on each page.
+The login page automatically links to the add log page.
+The log page automatically links to the congrats page, which links back to the log page.
+ - [x] Text - There is text in the about page describing the website as well as descriptive p tags and h tags scattered throughout the website
+ - [x] Images - There is an image on the congrats page - this will be an API call
+ - [x] DB/Login - Input box and submit button for login.
+The friends list will also be pulled from the DB
+ - [x] WebSocket - Real time updates to logs will utilize the WebSocket